Onikiro/VkSeoTools/README.md

 ## Collaboration

-I haven't realized some features, so you can take any task from Projects menu and create a pull request with your improvements.
+I haven't implemented some features, so you can take any task from Projects menu and create a pull request with your improvements.
 You are welcome. :)

 ## Used libraries